crashappsec/chalk/src/docs/howto-compliance.md

 chalk extract ghcr.io/viega/wordsmith:latest
 ```

-Either will pull all the metadata Chalk saved during the first
+Either will pull all the metadata chalk saved during the first
 operation, and log it, showing only a short summary report to your
 console.
 If the signature validation fails, then you'll get an obvious
 error!
 So if anyone tampers with a mark, or changes a file after the